Negotiation: Integrative negotiation

-Integrative negotiation is also called interest-based, merit-based, or principled negotiation.
+Integrative negotiation is also called interest-based, merit-based, win-win, or principled negotiation.
 It is a set of techniques that attempts to improve the quality and likelihood of negotiated agreement by taking advantage of the fact that different parties often value various outcomes differently.
 While distributive negotiation assumes there is a fixed amount of value (a "fixed pie") to be divided between the parties, integrative negotiation attempts to create value in the course of the negotiation ("expand the pie") by either "compensating" the loss of one item with gains from another ("trade-offs" or logrolling), or by constructing or reframing the issues of the conflict in such a way that both parties benefit ("win-win" negotiation).

 However, even integrative negotiation is likely to have some distributive elements, especially when the different parties value some items to the same degree or when details are left to be allocated at the end of the negotiation.
-While concession is necessary for negotiations, research shows that people who concede more quickly are less likely to explore all integrative and mutually beneficial solutions.
+While concession by at least one party is always necessary for negotiations, research shows that people who concede more quickly are less likely to explore all integrative and mutually beneficial solutions.
 Therefore, early concession reduces the chance of an integrative negotiation.

-Integrative negotiation often involves a higher degree of trust and the formation of a relationship.
-It can also involve creative problem-solving in the pursuit of mutual gains.
+Integrative negotiation often involves a higher degree of trust and the formation of a relationship, although INSEAD professor Horacio Falcao has stated that, counter-intuitively, trust is a helpful aid to successful win-win negotiation but not a necessary requirement: he argues that promotion of interdependence is a more effective strategy that development of trust.
+Integrative negotiation can also involve creative problem-solving in the pursuit of mutual gains.
 It sees a good agreement as one that provides optimal gain for both parties, rather than maximum individual gain.
-Each party seeks to allow the other party sufficient benefit that both will hold to with the agreement.
+Each party seeks to allow the other party sufficient benefit that both will hold to the agreement.

 Productive negotiation focuses on the underlying interests of both parties rather than their starting positions and approaches negotiation as a shared problem-solving exercise rather than an individualized battle.
 Adherence to objective and principled criteria is the basis for productive negotiation and agreement.